Torit County, Eastern Equatoria State

 As Torit Town is the state capital of Eastern Equatoria and the headquarters of Torit County, much of the state’s infrastructure and services are centralized in this area.
 The town hosts an UNMISS base, as well as schools (including at the secondary level), health facilities, a major market as well as local religious institutions such as the Catholic Diocese.
 In 2019, unusually high rainfalls in South Sudan led to flooding in many counties, including Torit.

-Torit County is home to twenty-five (25) Early Childhood Development centers, sixty-two (62) primary schools and six (6) secondary schools.
+Torit County is home to twenty-five (25) Early Childhood Development centres, sixty-two (62) primary schools and six (6) secondary schools.
 Five of the secondary schools are located in Torit payam while Hiyala Secondary is located in its namesake of Hiyala Payam.

 Torit County was reported to have forty-three (43) health facilities including thirty-nine (39) functional health facilities, among them thirty (30) PHCUs, eight (8) PHCCs and one (1) hospital in 2022.
 This means that there were an estimated 6.91 PHCUs per 15,000 people and 5.56 PHCCs per 50,000 people according to the WHO, which ranks Torit as among the ten counties with the highest ratios of PHCUs/person in South Sudan.
 Torit Civil Hospital was reported to be moderately functional.